 At St Teresa’s, English is taught daily and reading and phonics are taught in accordance with the National Curriculum and the Revised Literacy Framework, with work appropriately differentiated to match ability.
 We aim to foster in the children a love of literature and language and the confidence to continue reading and writing throughout their lives.

 Therefore, in partnership with parents and guardians, we expect children to be able to:

-Each child’s reading journey begins in Early Years where phonics is introduced using the Jolly Phonics to deliver the Letters and Sounds Programme of Study.
+Each child’s reading journey begins in Early Years where phonics is introduced using the Little Wandle Letters and Sounds Programme of Study.
 Initially children's listening skills are developed through the use of environmental sounds, rhyme and music.
 In Early Years, children are introduced to phonemes (sounds) linked to the letters of the alphabet, as well as one way of spelling each of the other 16 phonemes used in the English language, such as 'igh' and 'ch'.
 Children are taught to blend or sound out phonics to read a variety of words and segment or break down the sounds in simple words for spelling.
 Jolly Phonics gives children an action for each sound, which supports children who learn in an active way.